School of Music

 Rhinehart Music Center 144 ~ 260-481-6714

-The School of Music provides degree programs leading to careers in music, functions as a service department to the university, and serves as a musical center and resource for Greater Fort Wayne and northeast Indiana.
+The School of Music provides degree programs and certificates leading to careers in music, functions as a service department to the university, and serves as a musical center and resource for Greater Fort Wayne and northeast Indiana.
 The school offers programs leading to the following degrees:

 - Bachelor of Music in Performance